projectcalico/calico/charts/tigera-operator/README.md

 # Image pull secrets to provision for pulling images from private registries.
 # This field is a map of desired Secret name to .dockerconfigjson formatted data to use for the secret.
 # Populates the `imagePullSecrets` property for all Pods controlled by the `Installation` resource.
-# This will also populate a Secret in the `tigera-operator` namespace, but Secrets in other namespaces managed
-#  by the operator (e.g. `calico-system`) will require creation through other means.
 imagePullSecrets: {}

 # Configures general installation parameters for Calico.
 Schema is based